serinamarie/PlanetData.Vision/README.md

 ## Running tests

-As there are only 2 endpoints for the Flask API, there are only a few tests and this area could be more robust in a later build.
+As only 2 endpoints exist for the Flask API, only a few tests exist for this application.
+This area should be more robust in a later build.

 To run, navigate to the application directory of the repository and type: